 Unlike the municipal law enforcement agencies, the Sheriff has jurisdiction in all areas of the county including the cities within Greene County.

-Sheriff Arnott's accomplishments during his first term of Office include but are not limited to:
+Sheriff Arnott's accomplishments during his tenure include but are not limited to: